langkilde/courses/coursera/functional_programming_specialization/functional_programming_principles/README.md

 **Parametric Polymorphism.** Generalize classes with type parameters.
 All type parameters and type arguments are removed before evaluating the program.
 This is called *type erasue*.
 This means that the runtime type of ```List[Int]``` and ```List[Boolean]```.

 [type basics from twitter github](https://twitter.github.io/scala_school/type-basics.html)

+## Week 4

+**Functions are treated as objects in Scala.** Functions are objects.
+Methods themself are not function values, but are converted automatically to the function value if used in a place where a Function type is expected.